sereneblue/gnome-shell-extension-krypto/README.md

 # Update

-If you want to update the extension, reinstall the extension following the process above.
+If you want to update the extension, reinstall it by following the process above.
 Your settings will be preserved (excluding any deprecated options).

 # Credits